calinux-py/Learn.PowerShell/PowerShellRedTeam.md

 | Get-Process             | Retrieves a list of all active processes on a local or remote computer                               |
 | Clear-EventLog          | Deletes all of the entries from the specified event logs on the local computer or on remote computers |
 | Clear-RecycleBin        | Deletes the content of a computer's recycle bin                                                       |

+# Attack Vectors:

+- Upload PowerShell Gallery module and import it onto targets systems.
+This method allows widge range use as most Windows computers has PowerShell enabled.
+This method also exploits trusted Windows applications, making it harder to detect.
+This method could also potentially assist in elevated privileges.